4-H Clubs

 Laurel Senior Citizens Center

-The Laurel Senior Citizen Center is located at 205 Elm St. and is in the basement of the Laurel City Auditorium on the east side of the building.
+The Laurel Senior Citizen Center is located at 302 E. 2nd St. The entrance for the Laurel Senior Citizen Center is located on the East side of the Laurel Community Building.
 For more information, call (402) 256-3990, or go to the Laurel Senior Citizen Center Facebook page.

 Laurel Tree Board